10 Steps To Stop Feeling Undeserving Of Good Things

 2. Acknowledge your weaknesses

-If you conclude that, in fact, no, you’re not working hard enough or that you lack the necessary skills, then now’s the time to identify your weaknesses.
+If you conclude that, in fact, no, you’re not giving it your all or that you lack the necessary skills, then now’s the time to identify your weaknesses.

 Nobody’s perfect, and we all have weaknesses, right?